eztaskomaz/online-shopping-app/README.md

 This project was created to develop an online shopping app.

-React, MaterialUI and Commercejs was used to develop this project.
+React, MaterialUI, Commerce.js and Stripe was used to develop this project.

 https://online-shopping-app-by-eztaskomaz.netlify.app/